Ala Vaikunthapurramuloo

-Production of the film began in April 2019, and wrapped up within December 2019.
-It was filmed across Hyderabad, with songs being shot in overseas.
-The film's soundtrack is composed by S. Thaman, while cinematography and editing were handled by P. S. Vinod and Naveen Nooli, respectively.
+Production of the film began in April 2019, and wrapped up in December 2019.
+It was filmed across Hyderabad, with songs being shot overseas.
+The film's soundtrack was composed by S. Thaman, while cinematography and editing were handled by P. S. Vinod and Naveen Nooli, respectively.
 After premiering in the United States on 11 January 2020, the film was released theatrically on 12 January, coinciding with Sankranti.

-The film opened to positive reviews, with critics praising the cast's performances, Thaman's music, and Trivikram's writing and direction.
-The film was commercially successful and grossed ₹262–280 crore worldwide.
-It became one of the highest-grossing Telugu films of all time and one of the highest grossing Indian films of 2020.
+Ala Vaikunthapurramuloo received critical acclaim, with praise for performances of the cast, Thaman's music, entertainment value, and Trivikram's writing and direction.
+It was commercially successful and grossed ₹262–280 crores worldwide becoming the third highest-grossing Telugu film of all time at the time of its release, highest-grossing Telugu film of 2020 and the second highest grossing Indian film of 2020.
 Thaman won the National Film Award for Best Music Direction.
 The film also won ten South Indian International Movie Awards including Best Film – Telugu.
-A Hindi-language remake titled Shehzada was released on 17 February 2023.
+It also fetched the state Telangana Gaddar Film Award for Best Feature Film.
+A Hindi remake titled Shehzada was released on 17 February 2023.